-Did you conceive while on vacation?
-The tip of the Western world is ideal for couples looking for one last adventure before having kids.
+2. Patagonia The tip of the Western world is ideal for couples looking for one last adventure before having kids.
 Outdoor activities can be particularly hard to do once children arrive, so hike the Andes, kayak alongside southern right whales and explore the Perito Moreno Glacier now.
 The southernmost part of Argentina and Chile is also intensely romantic, thanks to its gorgeous scenery and sparse population.
 After a long day of getting sweaty in the countryside, you can grab a bottle of acclaimed Chilean wine and unwind with your partner while enjoying the views from one of the region’s surprisingly affordable boutique hotels.

-Like most European destinations, the City of Lights is quite kid-friendly.
+3. Paris Like most European destinations, the City of Lights is quite kid-friendly.
 But to truly appreciate Paris’s other nickname, the Most Romantic City in the World, visit it before children and do all those activities that parents only dream of: staying up late at quaint cafés, leisurely touring museums while holding your partner’s hand and indulging in couples-only spa treatments.
 If you want to really live it up, stay in one of the city’s luxury hotels, such as the 40-room La Reserve or the recently renovated Le Royal Monceau, Raffles.
 And while you’re in France, head to the Loire Valley, where you can indulge in wine while exploring real-life castles.

-This South Pacific island chain is the most beautiful place I’ve ever seen—and it’s also one of the quietest.
+4. French Polynesia This South Pacific island chain is the most beautiful place I’ve ever seen—and it’s also one of the quietest.
 Get ready to relax: There’s not a lot to do on these islands, which include Tahiti and Bora Bora, other than eat expensive French food, explore the South Pacific and, uh, sleep.
 While French Polynesia might be paradise for adults—especially those banking their sleep before having a baby—it can be boring for kids.
 Go now and create memories you can retreat to when you’re up cluster feeding for the third night in a row.
 To maximize your time and money, consider a trip aboard the Paul Gauguin, a boutique cruise ship that will take you to five islands over seven nights.

-Long drives, few rest stops and unpredictable weather make Alaska and Canada’s North a challenging place to visit with kids.
+5. Alaska Highway Long drives, few rest stops and unpredictable weather make Alaska and Canada’s North a challenging place to visit with kids.
 Take advantage of your child-free status and see some of the most stunning landscapes in the world while driving the Alaska Highway.
 This 2,288-kilometre journey starts in Dawson Creek, British Columbia, and ends in Delta Junction, Alaska, and it takes anywhere from three days to two weeks, depending on how often you stop.
 Given how packed this part of the world is with Instagram-worthy scenes, you’ll want to stop a lot.
 A few of the trip’s highlights include jade-coloured Muncho Lake, the Liard River Hot Springs and the absolutely gorgeous Kluane National Park and Reserve.